Documentation

 3. Injects the most relevant memories into the agent's context.

-Memory Tools#
+Memory tools#

 When you enable memory, the agent receives three additional tools.